Have you ever had an Investment with Manchester Unity Assurance?

 - Customers may not have been put into the right risk factor by Manchester Unity Assurance that was comfortable for them.

-- Manchester Unity Assurance may not have made their customers were not told that it takes a minimum of 5 years to see a noticeable return.
+- Manchester Unity Assurance may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.

-- Manchester Unity Assurance did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Manchester Unity Assurance did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

 - If customers had any outstanding credit or debt, Manchester Unity Assurance should have informed the customer to use the extra money to clear this off first before investing into the Stock Market.